Dangerous & Careless Driving

 What Does the Crown Have To Prove In Order Obtain a Conviction For a Dangerous Operation Charge?

-In order to secure a conviction for a charge under s.
-249(1)(a), the Crown must prove beyond reasonable doubt that the accused was driving in a manner that was dangerous to the public, having regard to all the circumstances, including the nature, condition and use of the place at which the motor vehicle is operated and the amount of traffic that at the time is or might reasonably be expected to be at that place.
+In order to secure a conviction for a dangerous operation of a conveyance/motor vehicle charge, the Crown must prove beyond reasonable doubt that the accused was driving in a manner that was dangerous to the public, having regard to all the circumstances, including the nature, condition and use of the place at which the motor vehicle is operated and the amount of traffic that at the time is or might reasonably be expected to be at that place.

 Subsequent caselaw has clarified that it is the manner in which the motor vehicle was driven at the time of driving that is at issue, not the consequences of the driving.